• help

 Career Development

-• Band training is a great example of how a complex skill is developed through effortful, mindful and informed practice.
-It helps students adopt a growth mindset and build grit, determination and self-confidence
+• Band training is a great example of a complex skill developed through effortful, mindful, and informed practice.
+It helps students adopt a growth mindset and build grit, determination, and self-confidence.

-• Benefiting from band and taking music lessons, shown to correlate with better overall academic performance and higher IQ scores and improves performance across the board like working memory, vocabulary and acquiring a second language
+• Benefiting from band and taking music lessons has been shown to correlate with better overall academic performance and higher IQ scores.
+It improves performance across the board like working memory, vocabulary, and acquiring a second language.

 Multi-Tasking